 Scalability is crucial to maintain website availability.
 In traditional models, your server is set specifically to traffic estimations based on previous years’ data.
 But with a cloud service that has the ability to scale on demand, there is no holding your breath hoping your servers will be able to handle a surge in holiday traffic.

 If you have any idea how data centers work then you know how pricey high configuration costs can get.
 This is not the same with the cloud.
 Amazon Web Services (AWS) operates based on a consumption model which simply means, you pay for what you use.
 And because you’re in the cloud, the overhead costs that come with operating servers 24/7 are eliminated.

 Remember why most and more Americans are shopping online?
 Lines.
 Long lines.
 And inevitably, website visitors can feel the same frustration when a website takes too long to load.
 Two seconds is the magic number.
 Most web users expect a webpage to load within 2 seconds – and if it hasn’t, they tend to leave!
 By using Amazon’s server reach, you’ll guarantee lightening speed load times to keep your customers happy and not wandering away.

-While you might think it’s too late to jump on the cloud band wagon this year, it’s better late than never.
+While you might think it’s too late to jump on the cloud band wagon this year, it's better late than never.
 The benefits of the cloud are endless and pretty soon it will not just be the best solution, but perhaps the only solution to IT needs.
 Make migrating to the cloud part of your New Year’s Resolution.
 Put the customer first and save time and money while you’re at it.
-Contact VoiceFoundry today to find out how we can help.